 The changes to the rules afford cyclists, horse riders and pedestrians much greater protection on the road.
 This change in the landscape will be noted by personal injury lawyers.

 Before the changes to the code, liability in cases involving pedestrians and cyclists was often difficult to establish except in the most clear-cut case.

 Previously in personal injury cases involving pedestrians and motorists, it has been very difficult to establish liability against the driver where the pedestrian had not reached the centre of the road when crossing.
 This seems set to change.

 It will be interesting to see how the changes will affect the court’s approach to issues of liability between motorists and pedestrians or cyclists.

 The new additions to the code underline things that most people already do and should be welcomed by the majority of road users.
 The changes are aimed at reducing the number of people being killed or injured as a result of a road traffic collision.

 The way that people use the roads is constantly changing and the Highway Code must evolve to keep step with these changes.
 It is also important that the public are aware of these changes.

-Caroline Buckingham is a Senior Associate in the Moore Barlow personal injury team accessing rehabilitation and interim payments for those who have suffered serious injury.
-If you have suffered a serious injury, then contact our team on 0800 157 7611.
+Matthew Claxson is a partner in the Moore Barlow Personal injury team who specialises in accessing rehabilitation for people who have suffered major trauma.
+If you have suffered a serious injury, then contact our Personal injury team on 0800 157 7611.